 Illuminance vs luminance

-Is good to explain a difference between the illuminance and luminance, because these 2 terms cannot be used interchangeably.
+It is good to explain a difference between the illuminance and luminance, because these 2 terms cannot be used interchangeably.
 Illuminance describes the measurement of the amount of light falling onto and spreading over a given surface area.
 Illuminance refers to a specific kind of light measurement then.
-Luminance describes the measurement of the amount of light emitting, passing through or reflected from a particular surface from a solid angle.
+Luminance describes the measurement of the amount of light-emitting, passing through or reflected from a particular surface from a solid angle.
 It also indicates how much luminous power can be perceived by the human eye.
 This means, that luminance indicates the brightness of light emitted or reflected off of a surface.
-Luminance is thus an indicator how bright the surface will appear.
+Luminance is thus an indicator of how bright the surface will appear.

 Illuminance vs irradiance

 The irradiance is a measure of radiometric flux per unit area or flux density.
-The SI unit of irradiance is the watt per square metre (W/m2).
-In astronomy often the CGS unit erg per square centimetre per second (erg.cm-2.s-1) is used.
-The irradiance has the same physical dimensions like intensity so is often called intensity, however this usage can lead to confusion with radiant intensity.
-The watt is a unit of power, which is a measure of radiant flux.
-The power indicates how much energy the bulb will use.
-Basically the 1/683 watt or 555 nanometre green light provides one lumen.
-This dependancy tell us, that 1 watt of pure green 555 nm light includes 683 lumens.
-The relationship a lumens to watts depend on the wavelength according to how visible the wavelength is.
-For example infrared and ultraviolet radiation are visible and do not count.
+The SI unit of irradiance is the watt per square meter (W/m2).
+In astronomy often the CGS unit erg per square centimeter per second (erg.cm-2.s-1) is used.
+The irradiance has the same physical dimensions as intensity so is often called intensity, however this usage can lead to confusion with radiant intensity.
+A watt is a unit of power, which is a measure of radiant flux.
+Power indicates how much energy the bulb will use.
+Basically the 1/683 watt or 555 nanometres green light provides one lumen.
+This dependancy tells us, that 1 watt of pure green 555 nm light includes 683 lumens.
+The relationship lumens to watts depend on the wavelength according to how visible the wavelength is.
+For example, infrared and ultraviolet radiation are visible and do not count.
 More information about this you will find in the next section below.

 Illumination is the deliberate use of light to achieve a practical or aesthetic effect.
-Illumination includes the use of both artifical ligh sources and daylight.
+Illumination includes the use of both artificial light sources and daylight.
 Daylight is sometimes the main source of light during daytime in buildings.
-Through the daylighting practise we can effectively adjust our internal lighting to maximise a visual comfort or to reduce energy use.
+Through the daylighting practice, we can effectively adjust our internal lighting to maximize visual comfort or to reduce energy use.

 Luminosity and brightness